isomerpages/govtech-gobusiness-main/pages/blog/2023-12-12-post-sunnystep-intellectual-property-journey.md

 Despite her inexperience, Ting was well aware that Sunnystep’s competitive edge lay in their product innovation, and that protecting their designs is vital to the business.
 "Here in Singapore, the retail sector is very competitive.
 Apart from up-and-coming local footwear brands, there are many globally renowned brands coming into the Singapore market.
 So it is very important to secure your IP, especially for small businesses and start-ups."
-From their insoles and outsoles to the exterior design of their shoes,  these were all intellectual property that the Sunnystep team needed to safeguard with patents.
+From their insoles and outsoles to the exterior design of their shoes,  these are all intellectual property that the Sunnystep team needs to safeguard with patents.
 However, as a first-time business owner, Ting had limited knowledge on the subject.

 While conducting research on IP protection in Singapore, the Sunnystep team chanced upon [GoBusiness IP Grow](https://www.gobusiness.gov.sg/intellectual-property/ip-grow){:target="_blank"}{:rel="noopener"}, an online marketplace for intangible assets and intellectual property (IA/IP) services.
 The one-stop platform offers free tools and resources to support enterprises in leveraging IA/IP for business growth and success.